thegagankapoor/aws-devops-zero-to-hero/interview-questions/elastic-cloud-compute.md

 ### 1. What is Amazon EC2?
-Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides scalable compute resources in the cloud.
+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides virtual machines in the cloud.
 It allows users to create, configure, and manage virtual servers (known as instances) in the AWS cloud, Instead of buying and maintaining physical servers, you rent virtual machines from AWS and pay only for what you use.

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
 It allows users to rent virtual servers on demand and scale your computing resources up or down based on your needs.